dshieble/dshieble.github.io/_posts/2016-10-15-halting-problem.md

 As a data scientist, I write a lot of pretty complex programs.
 It can be challenging to reason about their behavior.
 I've found that having learned the basic tenants of the theory of computation has dramatically improved my ability to reason about the code that I write.

 The study of the theory of computation involves reading and writing a lot of proofs about problems and programs.
 Now it's definitely possible for someone to write excellent code their entire life and never write a single proof.
 But I think that this is a shame.
-Proofs and code are actually very similar, and they complement and support each other.
+When you attempt to prove that an algorithm will work in all cases, you often discover bugs and flaws that would have been much more difficult to find later.
+In addition, proofs and code are actually very similar, and they complement and support one another.
 When you turn an idea into a program or a proof, you need to take a malleable and ambiguous concept in your mind and shape it into a concrete object.
 In doing so, you develop an extremely thorough understanding of the problem.
 I think that the exercise of reading and writing proofs has made me a stronger programmer.

 ### Decidability

 [Decidability](https://en.wikipedia.org/wiki/Decidability_(logic)) is a fancy word, but it expresses a pretty simple idea: if a problem is decidable, then we can write a computer program to solve it.
-More exactly, say that we have a decision problem $$D$$ (a yes/no question on some set of inputs).
+More precisely, say that we have a decision problem $$D$$ (a yes/no question on some set of inputs).
 If $$D$$ is a decidable problem, there exists some algorithm $$A$$ such that $$A(x)$$ always produces the answer to $$D$$ for input $$x$$.

 This may seem like a pretty "out there" concept.
 After all, you've probably never been writing code and run into an undecidable problem.
 But as it turns out, some of the most important problems in computer science are undecidable.